Colonies in antiquity: Ancient Greek colonies

 In Ancient Greece, a defeated people would sometimes found a colony, leaving their homes to escape the subjugation of a foreign enemy.
 Sometimes colonies formed as a result of civil disorder, where the losers in internecine battles left to form a new city elsewhere; sometimes they would form to relieve population pressure and thereby to avoid internal unrest; and also, as a result of ostracism.
-In most cases, however, colony founders aimed to establish trade relations with foreign countries and to further the wealth of the metropolis.
+In most cases, however, colony founders aimed to establish trade relations with foreign areas and to further the wealth of the metropolis.
 Colonies were established in Ionia and Thrace as early as the 8th century BC.

 More than thirty Greek city-states had multiple colonies, dotted all across the Mediterranean world.
-From the late 9th to the 5th century BC, the most active colony-founding city, Miletus of the Ionian League, spawned more than 60 colonies encompassing the shores of the Black Sea in the east, the Iberian Peninsula in the west, Magna Graecia (southern Italy) and several colonies on the Libyan coast of northern Africa.
+From the late 9th to the 5th century BC, the most active colony-founding city, Miletus of the Ionian League, spawned more than 60 colonies encompassing the shores of the Black Sea in the east, the Iberian Peninsula in the west, Magna Graecia (present-day southern Italy) and several colonies on the Libyan coast of northern Africa.